kugushev/net-core-ecosystem/2019.1/module31-CI-overview/README.md

 - Continious Delivery => No manual QA

 How to use Jenkins
+- Explain UI
-- Create a simple job
+- Create a simple job (echo Hello World)

+Create Build Job
 - Retrieve from Git
 - Build Trigger on Git
 	- Explain Cron